War between Cao Cao and Zhang Xiu: Zhang Xiu's surrender

 In 199, when Cao Cao and Yuan Shao were about to clash at the Battle of Guandu, Yuan Shao sent a messenger to meet Zhang Xiu and propose an alliance between them against Cao Cao.
 Zhang Xiu wanted to agree, but his adviser Jia Xu told Yuan Shao's messenger, "I say 'No, thank you.' to Yuan Benchu.
 He can't even accommodate his own brother.
-What makes him think he can accommodate talents from around the Empire?"
+What makes him think he can accommodate talents from all over the Tianxia?"

 A shocked Zhang Xiu turned to Jia Xu and asked, "Why do you have to say this?
 What will become of me now?"
 Jia Xu replied, "Why don't you submit to Cao Cao?"
 Zhang Xiu asked, "Yuan Shao is powerful while Cao Cao is weak.
 Besides, I'm also Cao Cao's enemy.
 What will happen if I submit to him?"
 Jia Xu replied, "That's why it is better for you to submit to Cao Cao.
-He controls the Empire in the name of the Emperor.
+He controls the Tianxia in the name of the Emperor.
 This is the first reason why you should submit to him.
 Yuan Shao is militarily more powerful.
 You have less troops than him, so even if you join him, he won't regard you highly.
 Cao Cao has less troops.
 If you join him, he'll be delighted.
 This is the second reason why you should submit to him.
 A man who aspires to become a great ruler will be more willing to put aside personal enmities and make his virtues known to people.
 This is the third reason why you should submit to Cao Cao.
 I hope you won't have any more doubts."
 Zhang Xiu heeded Jia Xu's advice and led his forces to surrender to and join Cao Cao.

 Zhang Xiu surrendered to Cao Cao sometime between 6 December 199 and 3 January 200.
 (Note: The Sanguozhi recorded that this event took place in the 11th month of the 4th year of the Jian'an era in Emperor Xian's reign.
 This month corresponds to 6 December 199 to 3 January 200 in the Gregorian calendar.)
 When Zhang Xiu showed up, Cao Cao came out to welcome him, held his hand, and hosted a banquet in his honour.
 Apart from recommending Emperor Xian to enfeoff Zhang Xiu as a marquis and appoint him as General Who Spreads Martial Might (揚武將軍), Cao Cao also arranged for one of his sons, Cao Jun, to marry Zhang Xiu's daughter.
 Zhang Xiu fought on Cao Cao's side during the Battle of Guandu against Yuan Shao and was promoted to General Who Defeats the Qiang (破羌將軍) for his contributions.